-If you’re interested in building a personal brand to promote your work or eCommerce business, you should learn from the people who have done it for years.
+If you’re interested in building a personal brand to promote your work or eCommerce business, you should learn from people who have done personal branding for years.

 We’ll show you ten of the best personal brand examples and share tips on how to build a brand of your own.

-For years, Gary focused on creating vlogs for his wine-tasting show as well as making motivational videos.
+For years, Gary focused on creating YouTube videos and vlogs for his wine-tasting show as well as making motivational videos to promote his personal brand.

-By delivering content regularly to nurture his personal brand, he now has more than 12 million subscribers across different social platforms.
+By delivering content regularly to nurture his personal brand statement, he now has more than 12 million subscribers across different social media channels.

-Above all, he creates informative content about digital marketing, business, and self-development.
-It’s a great way to expose a personal brand to a larger audience.
+Above all, he creates informative content about digital marketing, business, and the self-development of a personal brand.
+It’s a great example of how to expose a personal brand to a larger audience in just a few clicks.

 2. Tim Ferries